 Directors and the Steering Committee, in consultation with the Mellon Foundation and the appropriate institutional stakeholders, expect to make adjustments to this call as new opportunities and issues develop in the course of implementation.

 Questions about the Mellon Grand Challenges Initiative should be directed to William Pannapacker (Senior Director) or Curtis Gruenler (Director of General Education).
-The other members of the grant review committee are Marc Baer (Interim dean for the Arts and Humanities), Steven Bouma-Prediger (Associate Dean for Teaching and Learning), Marissa Doshi (Assistant Professor of Communication), Kelly Jacobsma (Director of Libraries), and Will Polik (Associate Dean for Research and Scholarship).
+The other members of the grant review committee are Sandra Visser (Dean for the Arts and Humanities), Jonathan Hagood (Associate Dean for Teaching and Learning), Marissa Doshi (Assistant Professor of Communication), Kelly Jacobsma (Director of Libraries) and Will Polik (Associate Dean for Research and Scholarship).